The role of higher education institutions in the development of multidisciplinary and integrated risk management

 integrated risk management, higher education institutions, education, multidisciplinarity, security culture, security and lawAbstract

-Modern security and legal systems face complex, interconnected, and difficult-to-predict risks, calling into question the effectiveness of traditional, sector-specific approaches to their management.
-Integrated risk management is developing in response to this complexity, starting from the assumption that risks must be viewed systemically, taking into account their social, legal, and security dimensions.
-In this context, education, and in particular higher education institutions, play a key role in developing the knowledge, competencies, and security culture necessary for implementing an integrated approach.
-The paper analyzes the role of higher education institutions in the development of multidisciplinary, integrated risk management, drawing on theoretical approaches to risk and modern security studies.
-Special attention is paid to education as a security resource, to the role of higher education institutions in the formation of professional identities and the development of a security culture, and to the importance of multidisciplinarity in understanding and managing modern risks.
-The paper is based on an analysis of relevant domestic and international scientific literature in the fields of security, law, education, and risk management.
-It concludes that integrated risk management is not sustainable without a strong educational foundation and that higher education institutions are key actors in building institutional and social resilience.
+Contemporary security and legal systems are increasingly confronted with complex, interconnected, and difficult-to-predict risks, which challenge the effectiveness of traditional, sector-based approaches to risk management.
+Integrated Risk Management has emerged as a response to this complexity, based on the assumption that risks must be addressed systemically, taking into account their social, legal, and security dimensions.
+In this context, education, and higher education institutions in particular, play a crucial role in developing the knowledge, competencies, and security culture necessary for implementing an integrated approach.
+This paper examines the role of higher education institutions in the development of multidisciplinary and integrated risk management, drawing on theoretical approaches to risk and contemporary security studies.
+Special attention is paid to education as a security resource, the role of higher education institutions in shaping professional identities and security culture, and the importance of multidisciplinarity in understanding and managing contemporary risks.
+The analysis draws on relevant domestic and international academic literature in security, law, education, and risk studies.
+The paper concludes that integrated risk management cannot be sustained without a strong educational foundation and that higher education institutions represent one of the key actors in building institutional and societal resilience.

 Downloads